Predicting Word Learning in Children from the Performance of Computer Vision Systems: Datasets and models

 \subsection{Computer vision tasks: COCO}

-On the computer vision side we use the canonical COCO~\cite{COCO} image captioning dataset (the Karpathy split, to be precise~\cite{karpathy}) for training and evaluating the models.
+On the computer vision side we use the canonical COCO~\citep{COCO} image captioning dataset (the Karpathy split, to be precise~\citep{karpathy}) for training and evaluating the models.
 The dataset contains 113,278 training and 5,000 validation images, each associated with 5 captions provided by human annotators.
-We use two computer vision tasks in our experiments.
-The first is the more complex image captioning task, where a model is trained to emulate the natural language caption and then is evaluated on the similarity of that caption with the manual captions.
-The second is the canonical image classification task, where a model is trained to predict which visual categories are present in the image, without tying these categories together into a natural language description.
-The image classification setup allows for a more direct evaluation of the visual difficulty of each concept, albeit at the cost of being further from emulating human communication.
+We use two computer vision tasks in our experiments: image captioning, where a model is trained to produce a natural language caption, as well as the simpler image classification task, where a model is trained to predict which visual categories are present in the image, without tying these categories to a natural language description.
 For image classification, we create (imperfect) binary labels comprising of 855 individual words which are in both COCO and WordBank.
 The binary label is determined by whether the word is mentioned in one of the captions associated with the image.

 We run experiments with canonical computer vision models.
 Our goal is to verify that our findings hold across a range of standard setups.
-For image classification we use two different CNN architectures: VGGNet~\cite{vggnet} and ResNet50~\cite{resnet}, both with and without pretraining on ImageNet~\cite{imagenet-challenge}.
-For image captioning, we explore two more complex vision backbones: a ResNet101 CNN~\cite{resnet} or bottom-up features from Faster R-CNN~\cite{faster,bottomup}.
-We combine these models with one of two language models: the classic LSTM~\cite{bottomup} or the more recent Transformer~\cite{transformer}.
+For image classification we use two different CNN architectures: VGGNet~\citep{vggnet} and ResNet50~\citep{resnet}, both with and without pretraining on ImageNet~\citep{imagenet-challenge}.
+For image captioning, we explore two more complex vision backbones: a ResNet101 CNN~\citep{resnet} or bottom-up features from Faster R-CNN~\citep{faster,bottomup}.
+We combine these models with one of two language models: the classic LSTM~\citep{bottomup} or the more recent Transformer~\citep{transformer}.